bytecodealliance/wasm-micro-runtime/README.md

 Samples and demos
 =================

-The WAMR samples are located in folder [samples](./samples). :
+The WAMR samples integrate the iwasm VM core, application manager and selected application framework components.
+The samples are located in folder [samples](./samples):
-- **[Simple](./samples/simple/README.md)**: The runtime is integrated with most of the WAMR APP libaries, and a few WASM applications are provided for testing the WAMR APP API set.
+- **[Simple](./samples/simple/README.md)**: The runtime is integrated with most of the WAMR APP libraries, and a few WASM applications are provided for testing the WAMR APP API set.
 It uses **built-in libc** and executes apps in **interpreter** mode by default.
 - **[littlevgl](./samples/littlevgl/README.md)**: Demonstrating the graphic user interface application usage on WAMR.
 The whole [LittlevGL](https://github.com/littlevgl/) 2D user graphic library and the UI application is built into WASM application.
 It uses **WASI libc** and executes apps in **AoT mode** by default.
 - **[gui](./samples/gui/README.md)**: Moved the [LittlevGL](https://github.com/littlevgl/) library into the runtime and defined a WASM application interface by wrapping the littlevgl API.
 It uses **WASI libc** and executes apps in **interpreter** mode by default.
-- **[IoT-APP-Store-Demo](./test-tools/IoT-APP-Store-Demo/README.md)**: A web site for demostrating a WASM APP store usage where we can remotely install and uninstall WASM application on remote devices.

 The graphic user interface demo photo: